joshuaimmanuel-netizen/Legends-destroyers/README.md

-Our Channel Name is @JJ-Legend-Destroyers
+Our Youtube Channel Name is @JJ-Legend-Destroyers